duckythescientist/furby_2023_hacking/README.md

 `0xE000_0000` reads as all `0x00`.

 Ram dump at `0x200_0000` can be found at `dump_ram.bin`.
 Note, `0x200033A8` and `0x200033AC` have been clobbered by my dumping code.

+# TODO

+I still don't know which processor this is.
+It's definitely little-endian ARM, has internal flash at `0x0`, has external flash at `0x0400_0000`, and has ram at `0x2000_0000`.

+I'd like to decap it to hopefully see chip markings, but I'm not sure if I'm ready to destroy this board.
+There's probably more I can learn from it.

+I'd also like to get audio captures to see if the Furbys are using ultrasound.